SaftigeKumquat/Bombay-Crushed/README.md

 `config.default.json` contains default configuration values for `server.js`.
 Override values by setting them in a new file called `config.json`.
 You can configure
 * the url and port of the Liquid Feedback API
 * the url (prefix), port and host, where the service should be hosted
+* the URL of the Liquid Feedback UI to get the API Key from

 `ejscli.js` allows testing templates on the command line.